 - To ensure workforce skills taught in CTE programs are aligned with current labor market needs through high-quality career pathways.

-Within these overarching goals, eligible recipients will need to demonstrate that current CTE programs address the specific size, scope, and quality requirements for each program of study (POS) or career pathway.
+Within these overarching goals, eligible recipients will need to demonstrate that current CTE programs address the specific size, scope, and quality requirements for each program of study (POS) or career pathway they wish to fund.
 This article addresses how Wisconsin defines these terms in the State Plan.

 Now, let’s address the definitions of size, scope, and quality.
 In Wisconsin, “size” will refer to the minimum number of pathways offered within each program.
 Specifically, each eligible recipient must offer at least one career pathway that meets minimum requirements for quality.
 This may be a state-endorsed regional career pathway for those LEAs in the pilot regions and going statewide next year or a locally developed pathway that meets the minimum requirements.